 Authentication type Description Open Open authentication (with WEP encryption for wireless network modes not supporting 802.11n devices).
 Shared Shared key authentication with WEP encryption.
 This authentication type is not available when on the Wi-Fi / Basic settings page, in the Wireless mode drop-down list, a mode supporting 802.11n devices is selected.
+WPA WPA-based authentication using a RADIUS server.
 WPA-PSK WPA-based authentication using a PSK.
+WPA2 WPA2-based authentication using a RADIUS server.
 WPA2-PSK WPA2-based authentication using a PSK.
+WPA/WPA2 mixed A mixed type of authentication.
+When this value is selected, devices using the WPA authentication type and devices using the WPA2 authentication type can connect to the WLAN of the access point.
+WPA-PSK/WPA2-PSK mixed A mixed type of authentication.
+When this value is selected, devices using the WPA-PSK authentication type and devices using the WPA2-PSK authentication type can connect to the WLAN of the access point.